 Protecting personal details on our website.

-The Website is brought to you by ABC4D Ltd. We believes it is important to protect your Personal Data (as defined in the Data Protection Act 1998) and we are committed to giving you a service that meets your needs in a way that also protects your privacy.
+The Website is brought to you by ABC4D Ltd. We believe it is important to protect your Personal Data and we are committed to giving you a service that meets your needs in a way that also protects your privacy.
 This policy explains how we may collect Personal Data about you.

-Some of the Personal Data we hold about you may be ‘sensitive personal data’ within the meaning of the Data Protection Act 1998, for example, information about your health or ethnic origin.
+Some of the Personal Data we hold about you may be ‘special category personal data’ within the meaning of the General Data Protection Regulation, for example, information about your health or ethnic origin.

 We may collect Personal Data about you from a number of sources, including the following:

 - From you when you agree to take a service or product from us, in which case this may include your name, contact details, date of birth, how you will pay and your bank details.

 - From you when you contact us with an enquiry or in response to a communication from us, in which case, this may tell us something about how you use our services.